 - The completed form will be automatically forwarded to the Dean of Student Affairs who will then disseminate the complaint to the appropriate college official.

 - The responsible college official will first investigate the complaint by interviewing the complainant and other involved parties.
-A written response (hard copy or email) will be sent to the student and the Dean of Student Affairs within five days of receiving the complaint.
+A written response (hard copy or email) will be sent to the student and the Dean of Student Affairs within five to ten business days of receiving the complaint.

 In the event that the complaint remains unresolved, the complainant may contact the Dean of Student Affairs who will investigate and provide a written response to the appropriate individuals.